binnes/esp8266Workshop/part2/APP.md

 Create a new sketch in the Arduino IDE using *File* -> *New* or the icon in the tool bar.
 The save the sketch *File* -> *Save* and name the sketch, suggested name **esp8266Workshop**.

 You need to add 1 more library to the Arduino IDE to provide functions to handle the JSON data format.
 When we start sending and receiving data from the IoT Platform the JSON data format will be used, so we can start using JSON now.
-In the Library Manager (*Sketch* -> *Include Library* -> *Manage Libraries...*) search for ArduinoJson and install the library - Note, do not use beta versions of the library, stick to the released v5.x versions.
+In the Library Manager (*Sketch* -> *Include Library* -> *Manage Libraries...*) search for **ArduinoJson** and install the latest v5.x version of the library.

+**Note, do not use beta versions of the ArduinoJson library, stick to the latest released v5.x versions.
+You can use the drop down in the library manager to select which version of the library to install.
+If you have installed v6 beta, then use the library manager to replace the version with the latest 5.x.x release of the library.
+You will get a compile error if you use v6 with the bootcamp code.**

 ### Step 2 - Input the application code